 My primary criteria at the time was for it to be fun and a little thrilling without keeping our 7YO awake all night.
 I decided to go with Colonial Williamsburg’s own walking ghost tour because it seemed likely to be well done.
 It was exceptionally family friendly.

 Several families were on the tour with kids as young as 6 or so.
 And the tour began at 7:00 p.m., which is still daylight in the summer.
-Our tour guide was in costume and lit a candle lantern when it did eventually grow dark.
+Our tour guide was in costume and lit a candle lantern when it did eventually get dark.

-We walked do Duke of Gloucester Street and heard tales of thwarted love and heated arguments in the homes and taverns that line it.
+We walked down Duke of Gloucester Street and heard tales of thwarted love and heated arguments in the homes and taverns that line it.
 Lately, the tour has begun going into some of the buildings on the tour, which makes it worth an encore if we ever visit the area again.

 If you want to eat dinner at Josiah Chowning’s Tavern before the tour, make a reservation.
 It’s busy on weekends and every night in the summer.
-After the tour there was room for us to sit down for drinks and snacks (savory for the parents; sweet for the Tiny Traveler).
+After the tour, there was room for us to sit down for drinks and snacks (savory for the parents; sweet for the Tiny Traveler).

 • Read more about our summer fun Williamsburg.